jphong1111/awesome-ios-developer/README.md

 > If your code can run it but didn't get your Entities, **Rebuild it or Restart your Xcode**

+**The reason that files divided into two files is that one for writing Business Logic, one for Properties**

 ## Store Data

 Declare context as a global variable